-Anth 102 Archeology 3 credits
+Anth 102 General Anthropology 3 hours

-Archeology deals with human's prehistoric development, archeological method and theory and dating techniques, with emphasis on the agricultural revolution and its antecedents and the foundations of new and old world civilizations.
+Archeology: deals with humans' prehistoric development, archeological method and theory, and dating techniques, with emphasis on the agricultural revolution and its antecedents and the foundations of new and old world civilizations.
+No prerequisites necessary.

-Anth 103 Cultural Anthropology 3 credits
+Anth 103 General Anthropology

+3 hours

-The nature of culture and its various forms, as well as the development of cross-cultural methodology and anthropological theory.
+Cultural: studies the nature of culture and its various forms, as well as the development of cross-cultural methodology and anthropological theory.
 In addition, ethnologic data from a range of human societies is employed to analyze language, economy, technology, social organization, government, religion and art.
+No prerequisites necessary.

-Anth 207 Introduction to Cultural Anthropology 3 credits
+Anth 207 Introduction to Cultural Anthropology 3 hours